Fault tolerance in Apache Spark – Reliable Spark Streaming

-- Reliable receiver – Once it is ensured that the received data has been replicated, the reliable sources are acknowledged.
+- Reliable receiver – Once we ensure that the received data replicates, the reliable sources are acknowledged.
 If the receiver fails, the source will not receive acknowledgment for the buffered data.
-So, the next time the receiver is restarted, the source will resend the data.
-Hence, no data will be lost due to failure.
+So, the next time restarts the receiver, the source will resend the data.
+Hence, no data will lose due to failure.

-- Unreliable Receiver – Due to the worker or driver failure, the data can be lost since receiver does not send an acknowledgment.
+- Unreliable Receiver – Due to the worker or driver failure, the data can loss sincethe receiver does not send an acknowledgment.

 If the worker node fails, and the receiver is reliable there will be no data loss.
 But in the case of unreliable receiver data loss will occur.
 With the unreliable receiver, data received but not replicated can be lost.